Mr-Kumar-Abhishek/MicroTXT/README.md

 Change the salt in settings.php, otherwise tripcodes may be easier to brute force.

+**Prior to version 1.2, salts were not being applied to tripcodes, resulting in potentially easy to brute force tripcodes when bad passwords were used**

 ## Demo

 You can use the demo board [on my website](https://chaoswebs.net/mt/).